 The firm will focus on growing your money for the long term, using a combination of diversified asset allocations, macroeconomics and fundamental market analysis.
 But first, you must decide whether you are an aggressive, moderate or conservative investor.
 This selection gives the firm’s advisors a sense of your risk tolerance.

 M Capital says its advisors meet each morning to discuss any updates in the financial sector that could potentially affect clients’ investment goals.
 What’s unique about these meetings is the fact that investors have the option to call in and listen to the updates.

-Covenant Partners, LLC offers personal asset management, retirement planning, estate planning, tax planning and debt counsel to its individual clients.
+Covenant Partners offers personal asset management, retirement planning, estate planning, tax planning and debt counsel to its individual clients.
 The firm also offers programs tailored to business owners, like payroll services and income management.

 The fee-only firm serves less than 100 individual clients, with more have high net worths than not.